simonrdavies/NapierOne/tutorials.md

 - entropy
 - file contents
 - compression/encoding efficiency

--
-can then be analysed for each of the archiving techniques.
+can then be analysed for each of the image encoding techniques.